Evolution in Action: Highlighting a Role for the Agouti Gene in Development?

 TLDR The Agouti gene influences pigmentation and may have a developmental role in deer mice.

 The study highlighted the role of the Agouti gene in the evolution of pigmentation in oldfield deer mice, particularly in the beach-dwelling subspecies with pale coats.
 Researchers found that the Agouti gene, along with Mc1r, played a significant role in pigmentation differences.
-The study revealed that the pale beach mice had a variant of the Mc1r gene and increased expression of the Agouti gene, leading to a dorsal shift in the boundary of pale ventral skin.
+The pale beach mice exhibited a variant of the Mc1r gene and increased expression of the Agouti gene, leading to a dorsal shift in the boundary of pale ventral skin.
 This shift was due to differences in cis-acting elements of the Agouti gene, not transacting factors.
-The research suggested that Agouti signalling protein (ASP) might have a developmental role, affecting melanocyte localization and proliferation, beyond its known function in pigment type synthesis.
-The findings provided a molecular explanation for rapid evolutionary changes in pigmentation and hinted at a developmental role for ASP/Mc1r interaction.
+The study suggested that the Agouti gene might have a developmental role, influencing melanocyte localization and proliferation, in addition to its known physiological role in pigment type synthesis.
+The findings provided a molecular explanation for rapid evolutionary changes in pigmentation and hinted at a developmental function for the ASP/Mc1r interaction.

 Discuss this study in the Community →